curtburk/Reachy-mini-developer-guide/reachy-mini-developer-guide.md

 <p align="center"><em>Company logos are used for identification purposes only and do not imply endorsement or official partnership unless otherwise stated.</em></p>

-# Reachy Mini Developer Guide:
+# Reachy Mini Developer Guide

 ## What I Wish I'd Known Before Getting Started With The Reachy Mini